BlockScience/Risk-Adjusted-Bonding-Curves/Paper/3_EngineeringRequirements.md

 Upon the execution of the Burn Action, bond tokens are removed from the bonding curve.

 #### Mechanism 3
-The **attestation** mechanism involves the lifecylce of claims.
-Claims undergo the stages of submission, evaluation, and resolution.
-During resolution, if a claim does not reflect the state of the bonding curve, a dispute is issued against it to regain the bonding curve state.
+The **attestation** mechanism involves the lifecycle of claims.
+Claims undergo the stages of submission, evaluation, audit, and resolution.
+Claims Submission: claims are submitted to prove impact or progress towards achieving the predetermined outcomes.
+Claim Evaluation: submitted claims go through a process of evaluation to verify their validity.
+Claim Auditing: submitted claims may be audited.
+Claim Resolution: claims are resolved and completed.
+During resolution, a dispute could be submitted which would result in subsequent dispute evaluation and resolution.

 ![](https://i.imgur.com/vamnLGV.png)